iridescenz/recipe-search/README.md

 User must indicate product name and product weight (!) to get nutritional information, will be fixed soon (need to specify default weight of the product).
 Query examples: '100 gram beef', '30 gr chicken liver', '5 oz almonds', '2 slices bread' etc.

-Home page in progress, soon information will ba added - recipes of different dishtypes, like breakfast ideas, dishes with eggs, sandwiches etc, not decided yet 😅.
+Home page in progress, soon information will be added - recipes of different dishtypes, like breakfast ideas, dishes with eggs, sandwiches etc, not decided yet 😅.

 If you have any questions or ideas, please contact me  - turenko7irina@mail.ru, will be happy to hear your feedback.